thecountrox/cpu-scheduler/notes.md

 In other Systems like Big Data Systems we prefer Throughput over Actual Completion times

 This repo will contain my implementations of the most common CPU scheduling algorithms.

+---

+Okay so the following needs to be implemented before I can even think about the algorithms themselves:

+- Input functions
+- Standard notations for processes and process list
+- Gnatt Chart Generator